zidoro/pomatez/README.md

 This app is built using [React](https://reactjs.org/), [Electron](https://www.electronjs.org/), and [Typescript](https://www.typescriptlang.org/).

-It also used [Lerna](https://lerna.js.org/) and [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) for better management.
+It also used [Lerna](https://lerna.js.org/) and [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) for better project management.

 ### :zap: Quick Setup